Hive-Academy/Anubis-MCP/README.md

-    "SubtaskOperations.get_next_subtask used to systematically get each subtask", "Each subtask updated to 'in-progress' before implementation starts", "Implementation follows architect's strategic guidance and code examples exactly", "SOLID principles compliance maintained for each subtask implementation", "Testing completed for each subtask (unit, integration, manual validation)", "Individual commit made after each subtask completion with descriptive message", "Each subtask updated to 'completed' status with proper completion evidence"
+    "SubtaskOperations.get_next_subtask used to systematically get each subtask", "Each subtask updated to 'in-progress' before implementation starts", "Implementation follows architect's strategic guidance and code examples exactly", "SOLID, KISS and DRY principles compliance maintained for each subtask implementation", "Testing completed for each subtask (unit, integration, manual validation)", "Individual commit made after each subtask completion with descriptive message", "Each subtask updated to 'completed' status with proper completion evidence"